ionos-cloud/knife-ionos-cloud/docs/subcommands/networkloadbalancer_rule_add.md

     client_timeout: --client-timeout CLIENT_TIMEOUT
         clientTimeout is expressed in milliseconds.
 This inactivity timeout applies when the client is expected to acknowledge or send data.
 If unset the default of 50 seconds will be used.

-    check_timeout: --check-timeout CLIENT_TIMEOUT
-        it specifies the time (in milliseconds) for a target VM in this pool to answer the check.
-If a target VM has CheckInterval set and CheckTimeout is set too, then the smaller value of the two is used after the TCP connection is established.

     connect_timeout: --connect-timeout CONNECT_TIMEOUT
         it specifies the maximum time (in milliseconds) to wait for a connection attempt to a target VM to succeed.
 If unset, the default of 5 seconds will be used.